 If you're a city-dweller dealing with pollution-induced dullness, then you can opt for the Life treatment with antioxidants, peptides and hyaluronic acid (which is the treatment I chose).

-If your skin is particularly dull and lackluster, there is an aptly-named Brightening treatment which contains Vitamin C to target brown spots and sun damage, as well as hyperpigmentation.
+If your skin is particularly dull and lackluster, there is an aptly-named Brightening treatment that contains Vitamin C to target brown spots and sun damage, as well as hyperpigmentation.

 Hydrafacials will run you around $150-$300 and can be performed at a medispa or your dermatologist's office.